Saba Capital Management, L.P. Increases Stake in BlackRock ESG C

 Overview of BlackRock ESG Capital Allocation Trust

 BlackRock ESG Capital Allocation Trust (ECAT, Financial) is a non-diversified, closed-end management investment company based in the USA.
-The company aims to provide total return and income through a combination of current income, current gains, and long-term capital appreciation.
-As of September 15, 2023, the company has a market capitalization of $1.54 billion and its stock is trading at $15.05.
-Due to insufficient data, the GF Valuation and GF Value of the stock cannot be evaluated.
+The company's objective is to provide total return and income through a combination of current income, current gains, and long-term capital appreciation.
+ECAT operates in a single segment and has a market capitalization of $1.54 billion.
+The stock's current price is $15.065.
+However, due to insufficient data, the GF Valuation and GF Value of the stock cannot be evaluated.

 Performance and Financial Health of ECAT

-Since its IPO, ECAT's stock price has decreased by 24.75%.
-However, the stock has gained 11.07% year-to-date.
+Since its IPO, ECAT has experienced a price change of -24.68%.
+However, the stock has gained 0.17% since the transaction and has a year-to-date price change ratio of 11.18%.
 The stock's GF Score is 22/100, indicating poor future performance potential.
-In terms of financial strength, ECAT has a balance sheet rank of 8/10 and a profitability rank of 2/10.
-The company's growth rank, GF Value rank, and momentum rank are all 0/10 due to insufficient data.
-The company's Altman Z score is also not available.
+In terms of financial strength, ECAT has a balance sheet rank of 8/10, a profitability rank of 2/10, and a growth rank of 0/10.
+The stock's Altman Z score is 0.00, indicating potential financial distress.

 Predictability and Momentum of ECAT